arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### Form Factor

-This Nano board features castellated pins which are ideal for integrating the board into final solutions.
+The Nano Matter board features castellated pins, which are ideal for integrating the board into final solutions.

-You can superficially mount the Nano Matter in your custom PCB thanks to the board doesn't have any bottom-mounted components.
+You can easily solder the Nano Matter in your custom PCB, since the board does not present any bottom-mounted components.

 ![Nano Matter castellated pins](assets/castellated-small.png)